KOZK

-KOZK (channel 21) is a PBS member television station licensed to Springfield, Missouri, United States, owned by Missouri State University.
-The station's studios are located on the Missouri State University campus on National Avenue in southern Springfield, and its transmitter is located on Highway FF north of Fordland.
+KOZK (channel 21) is a PBS member television station licensed to Springfield, Missouri, United States.
+It is owned by Missouri State University alongside NPR member KSMU (91.1 FM).
+The two stations share studios at Strong Hall on the Missouri State campus on South Holland Avenue in southern Springfield; KOZK's transmitter is located on Highway FF north of Fordland.

 KOZJ (channel 26) in Joplin operates as a full-time satellite of KOZK; this station's transmitter is located on West 13th Street/Junge Boulevard in northwestern Joplin.
 The two stations utilize the unified brand Ozarks Public Television, and their combined signals cover the Ozarks region of southwestern Missouri, southeastern Kansas, northwestern Arkansas and far northeastern Oklahoma.